 5 of the Most Common Hip Issues

 You could say that your hips are one of the most forgotten parts of your body when it comes to your health.
+Many people are not even aware of all the different hip issues they can experience throughout their life.

 Their location between your torso and lower extremities explains how important they are in your body in general.
-They don’t just support your body; they also stand out for the wide range of movement it allows.
+They don’t just support your body, they also stand out for the wide range of movement it allows.

 When it comes to their physiological structure, they encompass another very important part: the coxofemoral joint (where the head of the femur connects with the hip).